 Even if you think you have the most solid and upstanding directors and officers on your board of directors, a lawsuit can strike at any time.
 Shareholders may sue if the company isn’t doing as well as promised or possibly someone misread local pollution ordinances.
 When a lawsuit comes after your company’s leadership, directors and officers (D&O) insurance can protect them.
-Read on to learn more about this type of insurance in-depth, how much it costs and where you can find it.
+Read on to learn more about this type of insurance in-depth, how much it costs, and the top 5 providers of D&O insurance

 - Top 5 Providers of Directors and Officers Insurance

 - Finding Directors and Officers Insurance Quotes Online

 - How Much Does Directors and Officers Insurance Coverage Cost?